chaopan95/chaopan95.github.io/_courses/Data-Structures-and-Algorithms.md

 #### 10.5.1 Top-to-Down percolate up
 <p align="justify">
 We insert all elements at the end of heap by the first one then percolate up to adjust the heap.
+For worst condition, complexity is in $O(nlogn)$.
+In fact, we can sort them with such time.
+So, this way don't saisfy our demand.
 </p>
 {% highlight C++ %}
 void percolateUp(vector<int> &arr, int idx)